rubytogether/kirby/README.md

 No. The latest version (which I am now benchmarking without also running `cargo build` 🤦🏻‍♂️) can parse records really, really fast.

-        ~4,200 records/second in Python with 8 worker instances on AWS Glue ~1,085,000 records/second in Rust with 8 cores and rayon on an Intel MacBook Pro ~3,195,000 records/second in Rust with 8 cores and rayon on an M1 MacBook Pro
+        ~4,200 records/second in Python with 8 worker instances on AWS Glue ~1,085,000 records/second in Rust and rayon on an 8-core Intel MacBook Pro ~3,195,000 records/second in Rust and rayon on a 10-core M1 MacBook Pro

 ### What does it calculate?